-Kendo, Iaido, Jodo, Archery Classes in Westchester NY
+Kendo, Iaido, Jodo, Kyudo Classes in Westchester NY

 The first step is to find the best martial art for you.
 This section provides information for Westchester residents.
 Our facility, however, only provides instruction in the martial arts of Aikido through Aikido Westchester NY and Tai Chi through Still Mind Tai Chi Westchester.
 We are located on the outskirts of White Plains with a separate parking facility to make travel from Yonkers, New Rochelle and the Bronx convenient.